icecube/flarestack/.github/CONTRIBUTING.md

 within that time.

 #### Small minor change
-If you want to only make small minor changes, you can also do so directly on the `master` branch (given you have the permission).
+If you want to only make small minor changes, you should also create a branch and submit a pull request.
+But if your changes are minimal and do not touch core functionality (and you have the GitHib access rights), you can also merge your pull request directly.
 If in doubt please do take the detour through the review route!

 ### 3. Keep the CI happy!
 GitHub Actions runs all of our unit tests (also for non-master branches), to make sure you didn't break anything with your commit.